ECronin1973/Applied_Statistics_MyWork/README.md

 ### Kolmogorov-Smirnov Test

 The kstest function will return a test statistic and a p-value.
-If the p-value is greater than 0.05, it suggests that the sample likely comes from a normal distribution.
+If the p-value is more significant than 0.05, it suggests that the sample likely comes from a normal distribution.
 Conversely, a p-value less than 0.05 suggests non-normality.
 Output to Kolmogorov-Smirnov Test: Stat=0.0032511838823213735, p-value=0.24055406131498747

 ```<python>